Thanks for visiting my about page. Please, let me introduce myself.

 My deepest passions are designing and investing.
-I spend weekdays working as a design engineer and weekends and free time reading about topics that interest me (investing, self-development, engineering), travelling, visiting, exercising and socialising.
-I feel generally happy but it hasn’t been always like that.
+I spend weekdays working as a design engineer and weekends and free time reading about topics that interest me (investing, self-development, engineering), travelling, visiting, exercising, and socializing.
+I feel generally happy, but it hasn’t been always like that.

 Rolling back a few years…

 At the age of 20, I joined the university to study mechanical engineering for 4 years.
-I finished at the age of 25, just after the global financial crisis began (2008-2009), that was luck!
+I finished at the age of 25, right after the global financial crisis began (2008-2009).
+That was luck, wasn’t it?
 Real-life was waiting for me just at the time of being in a terrific competitive environment.
 To give you an idea, unemployment rates in Spain at that time were above 22%.
 Going to work felt more like joining a battlefield as opposed to a team-friendly working place, at least that was my experience within the industrial field.

 That obliviously didn’t bring any happiness to my life but had to still be grateful for having a job.
-My determination and eager of learning and archiving kept me going on for 4 years until I reached a point of extreme misery.
+My determination and eagerness to learn and achieve kept me going on for 4 years until I reached a point of extreme misery.
 My relationships were going nowhere and my efficiency at work decreased like an object in free fall.
 In addition, my mum was ill and needed my attention, and I have no siblings who could help me to handle the situation.
-I suddenly felt like having to climb the Everest from the bottom to the top with a complete exhausted soul.
-I had no meaning and no purpose at all, literally, I was totally lost.
+I suddenly felt like having to climb Everest right from the bottom to the top with a completely exhausted soul.
+I had no meaning and no purpose at all, I was literally totally lost.

 My move to England